A dog and a bird formed an unlikely friendship. Their separation has infuriated followers - KESQ

 “It’s not a good thing to take animals from the wild and turn them into pets.
 It’s not something to be recommended, and that’s why there are strong rules about that sort of thing,” Jones said.

-But now that Molly has become a family pet, the best thing would be for the DESI to return it, he said.
+But now that Molly has become a family pet, the best thing would be for the DESI to return it, he added.

 “The authorities could say on reflection, with the welfare of the individual magpie in mind, we have decided that the best thing to do for that magpie is to return it to the family,” he said.